 Drones flew over the capital city of Freetown during a three-day lock-down in March as part of Sierra Leone’s COVID-19 Response.
 The Directorate of Science, Technology, and Innovation (DSTI) collaborated with a local drone company to capture images to understand citizen compliance in the Western Urban and Western Rural districts during the lock-down.

 In West Africa, Sierra Leone has the sub-region’s only national government drone corridor which was launched in November 2019, by H.E.
 Julius Maada Bio in partnership with UNICEF, and Njala University.
-Since then, the nation’s first certified drone pilot graduated from the Africa Data and Drone Academy’s (ADDA) drone certification program at Malawi University of Science and Technology, aerial drones have been used in medical deliveries, and now for COVID-19 emergency response activities.
+Since then, the nation’s first certified female drone pilot graduated from the Africa Data and Drone Academy’s (ADDA) drone certification program at Malawi University of Science and Technology, aerial drones have been used in medical deliveries, and now for COVID-19 emergency response activities.

 Countries in Africa that have embraced innovation are integrating technological solutions in their COVID-19 Response.
 This week Rwanda used drones to spread public health awareness messages.
 In South Africa, Artificial Intelligence and drones are collecting data on citizen movement and lockdown measures.
 Similarly, in Tunisia, police robots equipped with AI capabilities are manning the streets as part of their compliance monitoring strategies.